 - FA93/S171 (2B) (Lloyd’s premium trust fund assets - LLM1190).

 Increase in amount or value of dividends where tax credit available

-ITTOIA05/S398 treats the amount of the dividend or distribution as increased by the amount of the tax credit.
-It applies for all income tax purposes including the case where the recipient of the distribution is a member of Lloyd’s.
-But the section does not apply if the recipient of the distribution is a dealer (in which case only the net amount of the distribution is taken into account in calculating the profits of the dealer).
+ITTOIA05/S398 treated the amount of the dividend or distribution as increased by the amount of the tax credit.
+It applied for all income tax purposes including the case where the recipient of the distribution was a member of Lloyd’s.
+But the section did not apply if the recipient of the distribution was charged under ITTOIA05/PART2/CHAPTER2 (trade profits), and in this case only the distribution itself was taken into account in calculating the profits).